3 dogs

 You'll also want to separately wash all of her bedding at this time.

-In between baths, for preventative care, take a look at some of the natural products here, such as the Neem spray.
-Or you can make up a homemade spray containing the natural flea repellent d-limonene.
+In between baths, for preventative care, take a look at some of the natural products here, such as the Vet's Best spray which we've had good results with.
+Or, you can make up a homemade spray containing the natural flea repellent d-limonene.
 Here is one found in Dr. Pitcairn's book: Steep a whole sliced and unpeeled lemon overnight in a pint of almost boiling water.
 Spray or sponge the lemon water onto your dog's coat leaving it to dry.
 Can be used daily to repel fleas.

 While your dog is pregnant you can follow the bathing procedure once a week.